chathuryasri1912/chathuryasri1912/README.md

 --------------------------------------------------------
 ## What I Actually Do
-I’m not trying to list every tool I’ve ever used — just the things I genuinely enjoy working with:
+I am not trying to list every tool I have ever used, just the things I genuinely enjoy working with:
 - Power BI > building clean, intuitive dashboards
 - SQL > answering real business questions
 - Python > analysis, automation, and exploration